Quillwork: Technique

 Quills suitable for embellishment are two to three inches long and may be dyed before use.
 In their natural state, the quills are pale yellow to white with black tips.
 The tips are usually snipped off before use.
 Quills readily take dye, which originally was derived from local plants and included a wide spectrum of colors, with black, yellow, and red being the most common.
-By the 19th century, aniline dyes were available through trade and made dying easier.
+By the 19th century, aniline dyes were available through trade and made dyeing easier.

 The quills can be flattened with specific bone tools or by being run through one's teeth.
 Awls were used to punch holes in hides, and sinew, later replaced by European thread, was used to bind the quills to the hides.